TanishqSingla/C-guide/03 - Variables.md

 - The number of letters in a variable should not exceed 31 letters.
 - You can add numbers to variable however the name of the variable should always start with a letter.
 - `_` (underscore) is counted as a letter.
 - The variable name should not be a reserved keyword.
+- Avoid starting your variable name with `_` as libraries often use many variable names that start with `_`.